jacksonwillis/srs_game/README.md

 Just execute the file!

-    $ ruby lib/srs_game/tamera.rb   # Play as the goddess Tamera
+    $ lib/srs_game/tamera.rb   # Play as the goddess Tamera
-    $ ruby lib/srs_game/tia.rb      # Play as a follower of the Cult of Tia
+    $ lib/srs_game/tia.rb      # Play as a follower of the Cult of Tia

 ### With Rake